Toronto District School Board

 • Create learning experiences that embrace community, encourage discovery, and inspire excellence.

-• Strengthen Black students’ citizenship, agency, and leadership through research and real-world learning.
+• Strengthen Black students’ citizenship, agency, and leadership through research, mentorship, and experiential learning.

 • Honour and affirm the aspirations, intersectional identities, and strengths of Black students.